-Very quickly after the initial configuration, the device started experiencing issues – it’d always be an hour off, no matter how one would configure it.
+Very quickly after the initial configuration, the device started experiencing issues – it would always be an hour off, no matter how one would configure it.
 The automatic synchronization kept messing with the time, no matter how it was set.

 Being as stubborn as I am, I needed to figure this gadget out.
 For the record, the device was called Spectra Chronos SC-PC8466 RCC.

-The model in question comes with manual or automatic setting of time, and a very handy automation of switching the manual mode back to automated mode after something like 24 hours.
-I don’t know what the designer of this clock was thinking, but they were definitely not thinking about the end users.
+The model in question comes with manual or automatic setting of time and very handy automation of switching the manual mode back to automated mode after something like 24 hours.
+I don’t know what the designer of this clock was thinking, but they were definitely not thinking about the end-users.

 To be fair, this automation was an undocumented feature.
 One might even call it a “bug”.